andrewkingme/andrewkingme.github.io/_work/Revit-Revision-Cloud-Data-to-Excel-via-Dynamo.md

 * Issued to
 * Issued by

-Our team wanted to manage all revision data within Revit revision clouds and regularly export a log to Excel for distribution to the contrator.
+Our team wanted to manage all revision data within Revit revision clouds and regularly export a log to Excel for distribution to the contractor.
 At a minimum, the Excel document would need to list the following.

 * Sheet Number
 * Sheet Name